acalic/ethereum-balance-widget/README.md

 - vite.config.js: The Vite configuration file, where build and plugin settings are configured.
 - .gitignore: A file that lists the files and directories that Git should ignore.
 - .env: Environment file for storing sensitive information like your Tatum API key.
+- test/: Contains test files for testing components and functionality.

 ### Technologies Used
 - Preact: A fast, 3kB alternative to React.
 - Vite: A next-generation, fast build tool.
+- Vitest: A modern testing framework, used for unit and integration tests.
 - Ethereum: The widget uses Ethereum APIs to check wallet balances.
+- Tatum API: Used to interact with Ethereum and other blockchain networks.